KafScale/platform/docs/development.md

 - Protobufs should remain backward compatible; prefer adding optional fields over rewriting existing ones
 - No stream processing primitives in the broker—hand those workloads off to Flink/Wayang or equivalent engines
 - Every change must land with unit tests, smoke/integration coverage, and regression tests where appropriate; skipping tests requires an explicit TODO anchored to a tracking issue.
+- Secrets live only in Kubernetes; never write S3 or etcd credentials into source control or etcd.
+Reference them via `credentialsSecretRef` and let the operator project them at runtime.